What Is an API: Understanding How They Work

 What is an API?

 API stands for application programming interfaces, which are sets of protocols and definitions for creating and integrating application software.
-They let your service, product, or app communicate with other services and products without having to know how they're implemented.
+API allows your service, product, or app to communicate with other services and products without having to know how they're implemented.
 This lets you save money and time by simplifying app development.

-For example, the weather app on your phone uses APIs to communicate with the weather bureau's software systems, which contain daily weather data.
-Without an API, the weather app wouldn't be able to access daily weather information and display it on your phone.
+For example, the weather app on your phone can use an API to communicate with the weather bureau's software systems, which contain daily weather data.
+Without access to the API, the weather app wouldn't be able to access daily weather information and display it on your phone or web browser.
+The file system needs to access files through an API gateway in order to communicate and display the information.

 An API integration is a connection between two or more applications that lets those systems exchange data.
 Many businesses use API integrations to enhance productivity and drive revenue.
-Facebook Messenger and WhatsApp, for instance, use APIs to let you communicate with other users.
+Facebook Messenger and WhatsApp, for instance, use it to let you communicate with other users with an API key and its user interface.
+These types of examples of APIs are web APIs, meaning they use web APIs to communicate and are accessed over the World Wide Web via the HTTP protocol.

 How Do APIs Work?